Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Chronology

-As explained above, Nerio must have emerged during Mars' earliest history, when the newborn planet was still sufficiently soft and deformable.
-Along with {\it in situ} accretion, capture in the remnants of the disk could be a viable option.
+As explained above, Nerio must have emerged during Mars' earliest history, when the newborn planet was sufficiently soft and deformable, about $4.56$ Gyr ago or shortly thereafter.
+Accretion {\it in situ} being a trivial option, a viable alternative to it could be capture in the remnants of the disk \citep{Hunten}. { A different option could be binary dissociation \citep{2006Natur.441..192A, Williams_and_Zugger}. }

+{ A still different option could be accretion after an impact.
+Short of a giant impact, a moon comprising 3\% of the planet's mass could form in a kiss-and-capture event, a scenario wherein two bodies become temporarily connected, and upon detachment comprise a binary system \citep{Denton2025}. }